dimingo/MonsterSlayer/README.md

 📫 How to run the project:

 -😄 Simply clone the project
--😄 Paste vue cdn link on the index.html file
+-😄 Paste vue cdn link on the index.html file and run the file

 ---